 The number of Teaching Associate (TA) and Graduate Assistant (GA) appointments available is determined primarily by the department's budget.
 Students who wish to be considered for a TA and/or GA position are required to fill out an application and return it to the Administrative Coordinator for the department.
-The application form can be found on the Department's web page.
+The application form can be found on the Department's web page (https://spanish.sdsu.edu/graduate/handbooks).